 Rangdum Monastery is situated at a mystical location alongside a mountain stream and surrounded by snowy peaks.
 Centrally located on an ascending mountain top, it offers amazing views of the villages in the distant Padum Valley.

-Other monastries of high order and stature include Spituk monastery, Phugtal Monastery, SheyMonastery, PhyangMonastery, Stakna Monastery etc.
+Other monasteries of high order and stature include Spituk monastery, Phugtal Monastery, SheyMonastery, PhyangMonastery, Stakna Monastery, etc.

 Trekking and camping

 Leh-Ladakh sleeps in the shadow of a million clearly visible stars.
 It’s one of the best places in the world for trekking and camping.
 A variety of treks are common in the place.

 Zanskar Valley is one of the most isolated yes magnificent places to visit during your Leh-Ladakh tour.
 The place has no connectivity for over 8 months a year to the rest of the region due to heavy snowfall.
 The confluence of Zanskar and Indus rivers offers white water rafting opportunity – which is regarded as the best river rafting facility in India.